lrzmroczek/software-development-lessons/docs/Lessons.md

 ## Use issue trackers to break up work and track progress

-Issue trackers like GitLab and Jira are useful for Project Manager, but can also be helpful in splitting up a task into managable chunks.
+Issue trackers like GitLab and Jira are useful for Project Managers, but can also be helpful in splitting up a task into managable chunks.
 A branch for each issue also helps keep work separated and reviewable.

 - Create tickets to keep focused, track progress, add notes
 	- If there were problems you encountered and solved (or not), add info to the ticket, in case the problem is encountered later - so someone else can use what you learned